Air quality law: Canada

 With some industry-specific exceptions, Canadian air pollution regulation was traditionally handled at the provincial level.
 However, under the authority of the Canadian Environmental Protection Act, 1999, the country has recently enacted a national program called the Canadian Air Quality Management System (AQMS).
 The program includes five main regulatory mechanisms: the Canadian Ambient Air Quality Standards (CAAQS); Base Level Industrial Emission Requirements (BLIERs) (emissions controls and technology); management of local air quality through the management of Local Air Zones; management of regional air quality through the management of Regional Airsheds; and collaboration to reduce mobile source emissions.

 The Canadian government has also made efforts to pass legislation related to the country's greenhouse gas emissions.
 It has passed laws related to fuel economy in passenger vehicles and light trucks, heavy-duty vehicles, renewable fuels, and the energy and transportation sectors.

 China

 China, with severe air pollution in mega-cities and industrial centers, particularly in the north, has adapted the Airborne Pollution Prevention and Control Action Plan which aims for a 25% reduction in air pollution by 2017 from 2012 levels.
-Funded by $277 billion from the central government, the action plan targets PM 2.5 particulates which affect human health.
+Funded by $277 billion from the central government, the action plan targets PM2.5 particulates which affect human health.

+Germany

+TA Luft is the German air quality regulation.

+India

+The primary legislation governing air quality in India is the Air (Prevention and Control of Pollution) Act, 1981.
+Additionally, the government introduced the National Clean Air Programme (NCAP) in 2019, aiming to reduce particulate matter (PM) pollution by 20-30% in at least 102 cities by 2024.